Bill

 AI Summary

-This bill requires real estate brokers, salespersons, and their representatives to provide clear disclosure when using digitally altered images in property advertisements.
-Specifically, they must include a conspicuous statement indicating that the image has been digitally modified and provide a link (via website, URL, or QR code) to the original, unaltered image.
-A "digitally altered image" is defined as a photo modified using photo editing software or artificial intelligence to add, remove, or change elements such as furniture, appliances, paint color, landscaping, or even views outside the property.
-The bill does not consider minor photo adjustments like lighting, cropping, or color correction as digital alteration.
-If the advertisement is on a website controlled by the real estate professional, they must either include the unaltered image directly or provide a link to it.
-The goal is to ensure potential property buyers have access to accurate, unmanipulated representations of properties being marketed.
-Violations of these requirements would be considered a crime, making this a state-mandated local program.
-The bill also specifies that no additional state reimbursement is required for implementing these new regulations.
+This bill requires real estate brokers, salespersons, and their representatives to disclose when they use digitally altered images in property advertisements or promotional materials.
+Specifically, they must include a conspicuous statement indicating the image has been modified and provide a link to the original, unaltered image via a website, URL, or QR code.
+A "digitally altered image" is defined as an image changed using photo editing software or artificial intelligence to add, remove, or modify elements like fixtures, furniture, appliances, landscaping, or views, but excludes basic photo adjustments like lighting or cropping.
+If the advertisement is on a website controlled by the real estate professional, they must either directly include the unaltered image or provide a link to it.
+The bill treats violations as a potential crime, and it includes a provision that the state will not need to reimburse local agencies for implementing these new requirements.
+The goal is to increase transparency and prevent potential misrepresentation of properties through manipulated images.

 Committee Categories